axit54/Eye-Blink-Counter/README.md

 # Eye-Blink-Counter
-Counts the number of times an eye blinks in realtime
+Used Haar Feature-based Cascade Classifiers to detect eye location and updates count each time an eye blinks in realtime.